edakturk14/speed-run-ethereum/README.md

 ## Challenge 0: 🎟 Simple NFT Example
 - NFT's
-- Working with IPFS, how it uses hash
+- Working with IPFS, how it uses hash.
+Here's a [video on IPFS.](https://www.youtube.com/watch?v=5Uj6uR3fp-U&ab_channel=SimplyExplained)
 - Minting the nft and transfer to wallet
 - Verify a contract
 - Notes: you can run yarn test for automated testing!!